(Original on Academic and Student Affairs, Executive Office of the President and Provost letterhead)

 In addition to stewards, subject-matter experts are key to the Data Domain Council’s work.
 Some subject matter experts are members of this committee; others may be consulted on an ad hoc basis.

-Human Resources sub-domain stewards and subject-matter experts:
+Research sub-domain stewards and subject-matter experts:

 Domain Council Charge:

-Together, you will work to anchor the people, process, and technology change in the Human Resources domain.
+Together, you will work to anchor the people, process, and technology change in the Research domain.
 You will represent the concerns of others and put foremost the needs of the entire UW.
 You may be tasked with representing the enterprise, a domain, or a smaller constituency: a business unit, department, or even a set of data itself.

 As you undertake this work, we ask that you: